kabisa/theguild.nl/drafts/generating-css-from-scratch-with-postcss.md

 ### PostCSS

-[PostCSS](https://postcss.org/) is `A tool for transforming CSS with JavaScript`.
+[PostCSS](https://postcss.org/) is "A tool for transforming CSS with JavaScript".
 It's widely use in the industry for things like [auto-prefixing CSS](https://autoprefixer.github.io/).

 As the tag line says, PostCSS main business is *transforming* CSS, not generating it from scratch as I wanted to do.
 Looking at the PostCSS codebase I noticed [a test](https://github.com/postcss/postcss/blob/master/test/postcss.test.js#L116) named `it allows to build own CSS` so I figured it should be possible!